burchill/catchr/README.md

 To lower the barrier of entry, keep code clean and readable, and reduce the amount of typing required, `catchr` uses a very simple domain-specific language that simplifies things on the front-end.
-`catchr` focuses on letting users generate their own “catching” functions where they can specify behavior via conceptual “plans”, removing unnecessary complexities—like the distinction between “calling” vs. “exiting” handlers—and adding many very useful features, like the ability to “collect” the conditions raised from a call.
+`catchr` focuses on letting users build their own “catching” functions where they can specify behavior via conceptual “plans”, removing unnecessary complexities—like the distinction between “calling” vs. “exiting” handlers—and adding many useful features, like the ability to “collect” the conditions raised from a call.

 ## Installation